dhiee1598/dotfiles/README.md

 # My Dotfiles

 Welcome to my dotfiles!
-This README provides an overview of the packages I use, configurations, and installation steps for my setup.
+This provides an overview of the packages I use, configurations, and installation steps for my setup.

 ---